To donate to RASAC, just text 70070 and enter the following:

 Should our building prove inaccessible to you we can also provide counselling sessions round the corner at St Peters Church off of Jewry Street.

-The nearest car parks are outside Winchester Train Station on Gladstone Street and a multi-story car park on Tower Street.
-We are approximately 5 minutes walk away from either, and there are also a number of other car parks nearby as well.
+The nearest car parks are outside Winchester Train Station on Gladstone Street, by the Library on Jewry Street and a multi-story car park on Tower Street.
+We are approximately 5 minute walk away from either, and there are also a number of other car parks nearby as well.

 Alternatively if you are from farther afield you may wish to use either of the Winchester Park and Rides located on the edge of the city.